-Here at Abbfabb Grooming Scissors Ltd, we ensure that all our dog grooming scissors are set with the correct tension before we send them out to our customers.
+At Abbfabb Grooming Scissors Ltd, each dog grooming scissor has the correct tension before they are sent out to the customers.

-However, it is important that when you have finished using your dog grooming scissors for the day that they are cleaned thoroughly.
-Your scissors should then be stored in the fully closed position, to avoid any stray debris accidentally damaging the cutting section of the blade.
-Ideally, they should be stored in a case to protect them from environmental factors, and away from magnets, which can cause the scissors to attract dust and other particles.
+However, it is important that when a dog groomer has finished using their dog grooming scissors for the day that they are cleaned thoroughly.
+The scissors should then be stored in the fully closed position, to avoid any stray debris accidentally damaging the cutting edge of the blade.
+Ideally, they should be stored in a case to protect them from environmental factors, and away from magnets, which can cause the scissors to attract dust and other damaging particles.

 This Raised Screw is designed to be "raised' from the surface of the dog grooming scissor and means you manually adjust the screw to the right to tighten and to the left to loosen the tension.
 Please note that this type of screw could potentially be 'knocked' out of position during the scissor being used and could snag the dog's coat if in close proximity.
 Checking the screw's tension regularly can help prevent the scissor's tension from adjusting.

 The flat screw system is an ultra precise screw with little looseness.
 The design of the tension screw sitting within the blades, helps maintain the correct tension for a longer period of time, does not hinder the scissoring and does not get in the way of your comb.
 This screw system is adjusted using a scissor key and as standard, the tension keys are supplied with each Abbfabb dog grooming scissor which feature the flat tension screw system.